 A Scripps education begins with the Core Curriculum in Interdisciplinary Humanities, the College’s signature interdisciplinary approach to learning.

-Continue with a sharper focus—and through a variety of course offerings—the interdisciplinary investigations begun in Core I. Core II courses are taught by a professor with interdisciplinary research interests and may be team-taught by faculty whose research interests make for fresh dialogue.
+Core II follows in the spring semester.
+Students continue with a sharper focus—and through a variety of course offerings—the interdisciplinary investigations begun in Core I. Core II courses are taught by a professor with interdisciplinary research interests and may be team-taught by faculty whose research interests make for fresh dialogue.

-Engage in innovative and collaborative projects with Core III students, and dive into individualized, self-directed research with your professor in this small, seminar-style course.
-The work you complete in Core III culminates in a self-designed project where you delve into a particular topic of your interest.
+Core III is taken the fall semester of students’ sophomore year.
+Here, students engage in innovative and collaborative projects with others in Core III, and dive into individualized, self-directed research with professors in a small, seminar-style course.
+The work students complete in Core III culminates in a self-designed project where they delve into a particular topic of interest.